Availity/availity-react/docusaurus/docs/components/spaces/agreement.md

 ---
 title: <SpacesAgreement />
-summary: Display the agreement for a given space id.
 ---

+Display the agreement for a given space id.

-## Example
+### Example

 ```jsx
 import React from 'react';